Updated January 2023

 - You need to follow up.

-- You need to offer consistent value.
+- You need to offer steady, reliable value.

 And because consistency is so important, an automated solution may be best if you are too busy or if you prefer a “set it and forget it” approach.